-§ 32-2304.
-Powers and duties
+3-3603.
+Powers and duties of director

 - A. The director is responsible for administering this chapter and shall: - 1.
-Adopt rules that are necessary or proper to administer and implement this chapter, including rules that may be more stringent than a corresponding federal law for: - (a) Administrative provisions. - (b) Licensure, certification and registration requirements and qualifications, including training and education requirements and financial security standards. - (c) Health and safety provisions. - (d) Duties and responsibilities. - (e) Recordkeeping and production of records requirements. - (f) Licensee inspection and treatment reports requirements.

-- (g) Disciplinary action provisions. - (h) Equipment provisions. - (i) Advertising requirements. - (j) The use, storage and application of pesticides and devices used in pest management. - 2.
+Adopt rules that are necessary or proper to administer and implement this chapter, including rules that may be more stringent than a corresponding federal law for: - (a) Administrative provisions. - (b) Licensure, certification and registration requirements and qualifications, including training and education requirements and financial security standards. - (c) Health and safety provisions. - (d) Duties and responsibilities. - (e) Recordkeeping and production of records requirements. - (f) Licensee inspection and treatment report requirements. - (g) Disciplinary action provisions. - (h) Equipment provisions. - (i) Advertising requirements. - (j) The use, storage and application of pesticides and devices used in pest management. - 2.
 Notify the business licensee, applicator and qualifying party in writing of any inquiry into possible violations by the business licensee, applicator or qualifying party by the close of business on the tenth business day after the day on which the director initiated the inquiry if the director anticipates an enforcement action.
-If in the course of the investigation the office identifies any alleged violations by a different business licensee, applicator or qualifying party, the director shall notify the additional alleged violator by the close of business on the tenth business day after the day on which the director initiated the new inquiry. - 3.
+If in the course of the investigation the division identifies any alleged violations by a different business licensee, applicator or qualified party, the director shall notify the additional alleged violator by the close of business on the tenth business day after the day on which the director initiated the new inquiry. - 3.
 Develop and either conduct or contract to conduct certified applicator and certified qualified applicator tests at locations throughout this state.
 If the director contracts for these tests, the contracts may provide for specific examination fees or a reasonable range of fees determined by the director to be paid directly to the contractor by the applicant.
-The director shall make all efforts to contract with private parties to electronically administer the tests. - 4.
-Maintain a computer system for the benefit and protection of the public that includes the following information on pretreatments, new-construction treatments, final grade treatments initial corrective treatments and wood-destroying insect inspection reports: - (a) The name of the individual who performed the work. - (b) The address or location of the work or project. - (c) The name of the pest management company. - (d) The name of the qualifying party. - (e) The applicator license numbers. - (f) The nature and date of the work performed. - (g) Any other information that is required by rule. - 5.
+The director shall make all efforts to contract with private parties to electronically administer the tests.

+- 4. Maintain a computer system for the benefit and protection of the public that includes the following information on pretreatments, new-construction treatments, final grade treatments, initial corrective treatments and wood-destroying insect inspection reports: - (a) The name of the individual who performed the work. - (b) The address or location of the work or project. - (c) The name of the pest management company. - (d) The name of the qualifying party. - (e) The applicator license numbers. - (f) The nature and date of the work performed. - (g) Any other information that is required by rule. - 5.
 Establish offices the director deems necessary to carry out the purposes of this chapter. - 6.
 Subject to title 41, chapter 4, article 4, employ personnel the director deems necessary to carry out the purposes of this chapter and designate their duties. - 7.
 Oversee the approval, content and method of delivery of continuing education courses. - 8.
 Deny a license to any person who has had a license revoked for a period of five years from the time of revocation. - 9.
 License applicators and qualified applicators and license businesses in accordance with this chapter and rules adopted pursuant to this chapter. - 10.
 Register qualifying parties, branch supervisors and branch offices in accordance with this chapter and rules adopted pursuant to this chapter. - 11.
 Require the payment of a penalty for any late license renewal. - 12.
 Refuse to issue a business license in a name that is not registered with the secretary of state or filed with the Arizona corporation commission. - 13.
-Adopt a wood-destroying insect inspection report form for use by business licensees. - B. The director may: - 1.
-Compel attendance of witnesses, administer oaths or affirmations and take testimony concerning all matters coming within the director's jurisdiction. - 2.
-Issue subpoenas for the taking of depositions, the production of documents and things and the entry on land for inspection and measuring, surveying, photographing, testing or sampling the property or any designated object or operation on the property relevant to an inquiry or complaint.
+Adopt a wood-destroying insect inspection report form for use by business licensees. - 14.
+Receive monies authorized under this chapter for deposit, pursuant to sections 35-146 and 35-147, in the appropriate funds.